This post contains affiliate links.

 - – Can your partner afford to give up work to care for you?

-- – How will you cover other regular expenses like car loans and school fees?
+- – How will you cover other regular expenses like personal loans and private loans?

 - – Can you afford transport and accommodation expenses if you need to travel to receive medical treatment?